martinGele/IMBDMovies/README.md

 1. Launch the app.
 2. Use the search bar to find movies by title.
 3. Tap on a movie to view its details.
-4. Mark movies as favorites by tapping the favorite icon.
+4. Mark movies as favourites by tapping the favourite icon.

 ## Learning Objectives